 “Well, neither are you since you live here.”

 “Si, man, but we were born there.”

 I realize they may actually be friends with the Bacardi family.
 We all take turns on the trampoline.
 When no one is using the diving platform, we wash off the dirt from bike riding by swimming and splashing in the pond.
 I understand Coach Earl’s rule about always having your Speedo in case you want to swim unexpectedly.
-I get a team suit which is all orange, just like the University of Miami’s.
+I now have a team suit which is all orange, just like the University of Miami’s.

 The double workouts begins paying off as I am close to ‘A’ times in breaststroke.
 By watching English David on how to get an explosive kick, I soon have the ‘A’ time.
 There are five of us who qualify to move up to the ‘A’ squad.
 I want to wait until school starts as all my friends are on the ‘B’ squad.
 Coach Earl’s practices were more manageable.
 I don’t collapse once I get home.
 I grow over the summer and am now six feet two and weigh 140 pounds.
 My hair is growing out and is bleached blond.
 The chlorine makes it straight and wispy.
 Mom wants me to wear preppy clothes.
 I tell her I am a jock, not a preppy like Dickie.
 I stick to my guns, only wearing tees and jeans or shorts.
 I allow her to buy a couple of Lacoste polo’s for dress.
 My newly blond hair is set off by a deep tan.
 With green eyes, my reflection in the mirror startles me.
 I’m not a teen who spends hours looking at himself.
 When I do, I’m amazed at how cool I look.
 The hair on my legs is coming in blond too, as I always wear shorts.
 I may be getting conceited, but all it takes is a phone call from Joey to shake me up.